Zygomatic Dental Implants

 Who Can Place Zygomatic Implants?

 The surgical skill involved in placing zygomatic implants requires extensive expertise, experience, and training.
-At Coastal Connecticut Oral & Maxillofacial Surgery, our doctors have been formally trained in zygomatic placement and have perfected the craft of carefully placing each zygomatic implant.
+At Coastal Connecticut Oral & Maxillofacial Surgery, Dr. Salomon has formal training in zygomatic implants and was the first surgeon to place them at Yale New Haven Hospital!